Environmental issues in Egypt: Urbanization

 Egypt is the most populated country in the Middle East and North Africa region (MENA) with over 104 million inhabitants.
 Since the majority of Egypt's geography consists of expansive desert, 43.1% of citizens live in urban areas along the Nile or Mediterranean Sea, such as Cairo, Alexandria, or Aswan.

 Cairo is the largest city in the Arab world, with a population of 12.3 million, and it is also one of the densest.
 The governate of Cairo was reported to have an urban population density of 45,000 /km2 in 2012 (CAPMAS).
 This is 1.5 times the density of Manhattan.
 A report from United Arab Emirates University states, "This pattern of urban growth has two contradictory facets.
 On the one hand, mega-cities act as engines of economic and social growth, but on the other hand, most of this is also being accompanied by the urbanization of both poverty and environmental degradation."
-Much of government policy has focused on population density as the main contributor to a multitude of social, economic, and environmental challenges such as noise and air pollution, heavy traffic, limited housing capacity, and poor public health.
+Much of government policy has focused on population density as the main contributor to a multitude of social, economic, and environmental challenges, such as noise and air pollution, heavy traffic, limited housing capacity, and poor public health.

 Cairo's government officials have been making efforts to decentralize living and working arrangements since 1970 as a way to improve quality of life.
-Rather than focusing on improving infrastructure within the city, many of the proposed solutions involve moving residents into recently-constructed metropolitan areas in the desert.
-This tactic has contributed to other problems, such as interference with agricultural practices and increasingly limited water access.
+Rather than improving infrastructure within the city, many of the proposed solutions involve moving residents into recently-constructed metropolitan areas in the desert.
 Former President Mubarak emphasized the necessity of desert expansion in a speech to parliament in 2006, stating, "Leaving the narrow (Nile) valley and fanning out, in a planned and organized manner, throughout the country, has become an unavoidable necessity.
 In view of these facts, the conquest of the desert is no longer a slogan or dream but a necessity dictated by the spiraling population growth.
 What is required is not a token exodus into the desert but a complete reconsideration of the distribution of population throughout the country."
+This tactic of spreading into the desert has contributed to other problems, such as interference with agricultural practices and increasingly limited water access.

 City planners have proposed the construction of megacities, built from the ground up, to diffuse populations out of Cairo.
 New Cairo and 6th of October City are brand new subdivisions built to hold millions by 2020 and hold major headquarters currently housed in Cairo.
-These planned cities are still under construction but are already home to large industrial areas and several universities.
-More recently, the Egyptian government has proposed the construction of an entirely new capital city.
-However, reports show that these tactics have had limited success, and a different approach is necessary in order to alleviate the impact of many urban problems.
+The Egyptian government has also proposed the construction of an entirely new capital city.
+However, reports show that these tactics have had limited success, and a different approach is necessary to alleviate the impact of many urban problems.